ardaates414/DOAI-Distinct-Original-AI/README.md

 1. **Run the application**:
  Just Run The Run.bat File Then Wait For A Few Seconds Then After A Bit the AI App Should Start.

-Update İmportant After The File is downloaded please download the Murat Saglam.zip Fıle then extarct the folder Murat Saglam To to somewhere then Got To Your Users folder located in C:\Users the paste the Murat Saglam Folder to The Users Folder i Couldnt make it detect the users name to locate python sorry!

 2. **Load a pre-trained model**:
    - Go to `File > Load Model...`
    - Select a model file (`.pt`)